DeanHollstrom/100-days-of-code/log.md

 **Thoughts:**: I still need a lot of practice with Flexbox before concepts will start to stick.

 **Link to work:** [Freecodecamp Flexbox Course](https://www.youtube.com/watch?v=-Wlt8NRtOpo)

+### Day 3: April 2, 2021

+**Today's Progress**: Started working on refactoring my old Freecodecamp projects to flexbox.

+**Thoughts:**: Made some good progress with the tribute page project.
+More to do tomorrow.